PUT /cards

 Description

-Updates the data of a specified card and returns an empty JSON object.
+Updates the details of a specific card and returns an empty JSON object.

 Path parameters

-The following parameter is included in the request path:
+The following parameter is included in the request URL:

 Payload

-The server expects a JSON object containing the card object with all its properties, including both unchanged and updated values.
+The server expects a JSON object containing the card details, including both existing and updated properties.

 start_date | string | Required.
 The start date in ISO format yyyy-MM-dd'T'HH:mm:ss.SSSXXX |